yymao/phys7730/_sources/index.md

+# Home

-# PHYS/ASTR 7730: Statistical and Computational Methods in Physics and Astronomy
+This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by Yao-Yuan Mao at University of Utah, starting from Spring 2024.

+## Course Description

 This course will discuss a few widely applicable statistical and computational methods of analyzing and modeling phenomena in astrophysics, biophysics, and physics in general.
 The learning objective is to apply